JUDICIAL CRISIS 1988- A TRAGEDY STAGED BY THE BAR

 By what means and how did Dato Ambiga conclude she”knew” the events of 1988 resulted in a “gross injustice (to the judges) in 1988” she clearly fails to establish.

-Any evidence to support such a bold prescient statement and the claim behind it should have been placed not before the Panel but a properly constituted tribunal or court within Malaysia for it to have been examined in light of all other “evidence” later presented to the Panel.
+Any evidence to support such a bold prescient statement and the claim behind it should have been placed not before the Panel but a properly constituted tribunal or court within Malaysia for it to have been examined in light of all “evidence” put earlier before the Panel.

-It is easy to draw the inference by reference to that particular element of Datuk Ambiga’s speech, that perceived bias can be said to have been present within the minds of the Malaysian Bar (and by implication their stalking horse the Panel) prior to empaneling the so called assembly of Eminent Persons.
+It is easy to draw the inferences by reference to that particular element of Datuk Ambiga’s speech, that perceived bias can be said to have been present within the minds of the Malaysian Bar (and by implication their stalking horse the Panel) prior to empanelling the so called assembly of Eminent Persons.

 And by virtue of that element of perceived bias, now confirmed in her speech which turns out to be actual bias, participation by the Malaysian Bar in the process at any level of the Inquiry has clearly tainted the integrity and independence of the Panel.

 It appears conclusive that the Panel was clearly stacked.
-This therefore now begs the question; “should the Panel have continued with the process, in the absence of any input from any other party to its proceedings?” perhaps inclusion of a party that could have reasonably and validly represented the interests of Dr. Mahathir or the government at the Inquiry; or even a party that could have validly challenged the Inquiry or provided evidence to controvert the assumptions laid before the Panel.
+This therefore now begs the question; “should the Panel have continued with the process, in the absence of any input from any other party to its proceedings?” perhaps inclusion of a party that could have reasonably and validly represented the interests of Dr. Mahathir or the government at the Inquiry; or even a party appearing Amicus who could have validly assisted the Panel or provided evidence to controvert the assumptions laid before the Panel.